Nick

 anything else.

-is important, because it often seems to me that half the
+This is important, because it often seems to

 problems of the world come from the human readiness to categorise